Peter-Schorn/SpotifyAPI/README.md

 .store(in: &cancellables)
 ```

-Once this publisher completes successfully, your application is authorized and you may begin making requests to the Spotify web API.
+Once this publisher completes successfully, your application is authorized and you may begin making requests to the Spotify web API. **Ensure that you generate a new value for the state parameter before making another authorization request**.
 The access token will be refreshed automatically when necessary.
 For example:

 ```swift
 spotify.currentUserPlaylists()
     .extendPages(spotify)